AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-timesheets-hours-do-not-save-when-using-tab.md

 hidefromtoc: yes
 ---

-# Timesheets: Hours do not save when using Tab key
+# Timesheets: Hours do not save when using [!UICONTROL Tab] key

-When a user is filling out a time sheet and navigating between cells with the Tab key, the hours are not saved.
-The Auto-save notification does not appear at the bottom of the screen, and if the user refreshes the page, they can see the the hours were not saved.
+When a user is filling out a time sheet and navigating between cells with the [!UICONTROL Tab] key, the hours are not saved.
+The [!UICONTROL Auto-save] notification does not appear at the bottom of the screen, and if the user refreshes the page, they can see the the hours were not saved.

 **Workaround**